daniel-schroeder-dev/cwhq-python-email-series/emails/45__random-shuffle.md

 ## Question

-A young Pythonista is working on an app that will randomly shuffle the letters of a word and have the user guess the word.
+A young Python programmer is working on an app that will randomly shuffle the letters of a word and have the user guess the word.
 They're writing their own shuffling algorithm and have got a working version, which you can see below:

 ```python
 from random import randint